sherinjthomas29/AtliQ-Grands-Hospitality-Domain-Power-BI-Dashboard/README.md

 The dashboard is built around a series of key performance indicators (KPIs) and visualizations that tell a clear story about the hotel chain's health and performance.

-1. **Financial and Operational KPIs**:

-Total Revenue: The dashboard clearly shows a Total Revenue of ₹6.62 Billion, a critical metric for assessing the overall financial health of the business.

-Occupancy Rate: At 68.6%, the occupancy rate indicates how effectively the hotels are filling their rooms.
-This is a key operational metric that directly impacts revenue.
+**Key Performance Indicators (KPIs)**

+**Total Revenue**: ₹6.62 Billion, showing overall financial health.

+**Occupancy Rate**: 68.6%, indicating how many rooms are filled.

-Average Daily Rate (ADR): An ADR of ₹5,750 represents the average price per occupied room.
-This metric is a strong indicator of pricing strategy and market positioning.
+**Average Daily Rate (ADR)**: ₹5,750, representing the average price per room.

-Revenue Per Available Room (RevPAR): The RevPAR of ₹3,948 is a comprehensive performance metric that combines both occupancy and room rate, providing a more holistic view of revenue-generating efficiency.
+**Revenue Per Available Room (RevPAR)**: ₹3,948, a combined measure of occupancy and price.

-Realization: At 63.8%, the realization rate provides insight into the percentage of revenue actually collected compared to potential revenue.
+**Realization**: 63.8%, showing the percentage of potential revenue collected.

-2. **In-depth Analytical Sections**:

-**Market-Level Performance**:

-The dashboard allows for a detailed comparison of market performance.
-For example, by filtering the dashboard, you can see that Mumbai has the highest ADR and RevPAR, making it the most profitable market.
-This insight can guide decisions on resource allocation and expansion.

-In contrast, other cities like Delhi may show lower metrics, signaling a need for focused marketing or pricing adjustments.

-**Booking Platform Analysis**:

-The dashboard prominently features a breakdown of booking platforms.
-The data indicates that MakeMyTrip is the most significant source of bookings, highlighting the success of this partnership.
+**Key Insights**

+**Market Performance**: Mumbai is the most profitable market with the highest ADR and RevPAR, while Delhi may need focused improvements.

-The second-largest segment is Direct bookings, followed by other Online Travel Agencies (OTAs).
-This provides crucial information for optimizing distribution channels and marketing efforts.
+**Booking Platforms**: MakeMyTrip is the primary source of bookings, followed by Direct bookings and other Online Travel Agencies (OTAs).

-**Guest Segmentation**:

-The dashboard visually segments guests into Business, Leisure, and Transit categories.
-The data shows that the Business segment is the largest, suggesting that the hotels are a preferred choice for corporate travelers.
+**Guest Segments**: The Business segment is the largest, making corporate travelers a key focus.

-This insight can inform targeted loyalty programs and marketing campaigns tailored to the needs of business guests.

-**Hotel-Specific Breakdown**:

-The dashboard features a detailed table providing ADR, RevPAR, and occupancy for each individual hotel.
-This granular view enables a competitive analysis of properties within the chain.
-For example, you can easily identify top-performing hotels like Atliq Exotica and analyze the factors contributing to their success.

-**Temporal and Day-of-the-Week Trends**:

-The time-series visualizations show that revenue and occupancy have distinct monthly trends, allowing stakeholders to prepare for seasonal fluctuations.

-A critical insight is that bookings are significantly higher from Friday to Sunday, confirming that weekends are the peak period for business.
-This information is vital for optimizing staffing, pricing, and resource management.

-**Room Class Performance**:
+**Hotel Performance**: The dashboard provides a detailed breakdown, highlighting top performers like Atliq Exotica.

+**Temporal Trends**: Bookings are highest on weekends (Friday to Sunday), showing a need to optimize pricing and staffing for peak periods.

-The dashboard breaks down occupancy by room class (Standard, Elite, Premium, Presidential).
-This detailed view allows management to understand which room types are in highest demand and adjust inventory or pricing strategies accordingly.
+**Room Classes**: The dashboard shows which room types are in high demand (e.g., Standard, Elite, Premium, Presidential), helping to guide inventory and pricing strategies.
 ________________________________________
 ## 🛠️**Technologies Used**